Lyndam Gregory: Professional career

+Personal life

-Lyndam Gregory died from lung cancer on 15 July 2014 at the age of 59.
+Gregory died from lung cancer on 15 July 2014 at the age of 59.
 His death was announced on 21 August in an obituary by his wife, Christine Gregory, published in The Guardian.
 A non-smoker, Gregory had first been diagnosed in July 2013.
 His funeral was held at the Breakspear Crematorium in Ruislip on 1 August 2014.
 Gregory was survived by his wife, Christine, and their daughter, Dominique.